SantiG012/products-analysis-back/README.md

 ### /

 - **GET**: Fetches all the products.
-This the endpoint that you need to call every time you start the app.
+This is the endpoint that you need to call every time you start the app.

 ### /correlation/{column1}/{column2}